davimber/aialignmentideas/humanwrittenideas.md

 It could be injected with the prompt at some frequency.
 Or be given to grader's either as part of a rubric or context for a rubric.
 It could be used to form a sort of constitution.
-Or a kind of legal contract for a task (although rigidly following rigid rules and only checking those rules doesn't feel like a great recipee for generalizing intrinsic motivation to be aligned.
+Or a kind of legal contract for a task (although rigidly following rigid rules and only checking those rules doesn't feel like a great recipe for generalizing intrinsic motivation to be aligned).
-Another ideas is that the content could be prefilled/injected into a model's reasoning about a task.
+Another idea is that the content could be prefilled/injected into a model's reasoning about a task.
 Basically, if the developer's reasoning was approximately aligned, teaching the model to think in the same way could help.